 Think about their logos, restaurant colour scheme, and general branding.

 Without knowing who you picked.
-Their primary branding consists of either red, yellow or a combination.
+Their primary branding consists of either red, yellow or a combination of both.

 This is no weird coincidence.
 Red triggers hunger, and yellow triggers thirst, complementing each other and crossing paths when triggering your subconscious decisions.